tede12/traffic-simulator/README.md

 - [x] Check algorithm for car generation and trajectory
 - [x] After the pathFinder sends the new path, if there are too many cars on the road, myCar fails to get direction
 - [x] It seems that when there are generated maps with roads that pass one through another, the pathFinder fails to find the best path, with error: dijkstra.c:948 : Couldn't reach some of the requested target vertices. -> This can happen if the graph is not strongly connected or if none of the target vertices have outgoing edges.)
-This could be handled in 2 ways:
-  - [ ] Generate only maps with no roads that pass one through another
-  - [ ] Fix the pathFinder algorithm to find the best path even if there are roads that pass one through another
+Handled with:
   - [x] IntersectionId must be in increasing order to work correctly with graph library
-- [ ] Sometimes the map do not spawn cars immediately (after a while they should be spawn, but not always)
+- [x] Sometimes the map do not spawn cars immediately (after a while they should be spawn, but not always)

-- [ ] When an intersection is already occupied by some cars, the new car should wait for entering the intersection even if it has green light
+- [ ] (Not required) When an intersection is already occupied by some cars, the new car should wait for entering the intersection even if it has green light

 # TIPS